Charlotte of Savoy: Marriage

 On 11 March 1443, when Charlotte was just over a year old, she was betrothed to Frederick of Saxony (28 August 1439- 23 December 1451), eldest son of Frederick II, Elector of Saxony.
-The betrothal did not lead to a marriage, however, was annulled for reasons unknown.
+The betrothal did not lead to a marriage, however, and was annulled for reasons unknown.
 The younger Frederick died at the age of 12.
 On 14 February 1451, 10 months before Frederick's death, Charlotte married Louis, Dauphin of France (future Louis XI), eldest son of Charles VII of France and Marie of Anjou.
 The bride was nine years old and the groom twenty-seven.
 The marriage, which had taken place without the consent of the French king, was Louis' second; his first spouse, Margaret of Scotland, had died childless in 1445.
 Upon her marriage, Charlotte became Dauphine of France.

 Louis reportedly neglected her.
 When the news of his succession to the throne of France reached the couple at the Burgundian court, he immediately abandoned her in Burgundy to secure his inheritance, leaving her dependent upon Isabella of Bourbon to borrow the carts and entourage necessary to travel to France to join him.